Forever and a Lifetime

 Excerpt from the middle of the novel where Nichole is being held by the Lord Jonpaul at Dornach castle for leverage against her brother.
 She tries to escape by climbing down the castle wall:

 The rope cut into Nicole's waist and her arms ached.
 Frantic eyes looked back down.
 Not ten feet but a good fifteen, more if she faced the truth.
 She couldn't; the truth would make her scream for the guards.
-She might not hurt herself, there was a chance.
+She might not hurt herself, there was a chance, but no matter.
 She had no choice.
 Now!
 Just do it—

 She would, she swore she would, if only there were not those large rocks and small boulders littering the dark ground below.
 If she hit one of those rocks—